Duval Street

 Duval Street (/ˈduːvəl/) is a downtown commercial zoned street in Key West, Florida, running north and south from the Gulf of Mexico to the Atlantic Ocean, just over 1.25 miles in length.
 It is named for William Pope Duval, the first territorial governor of Florida.

 Duval Street was designated a "Great Street" in 2012 by the American Planning Association.
 The beautiful Bahamian and Spanish influenced Victorian Mansions of Duval Street have been well preserved through local preservation efforts starting in the 1960s.
 On the Atlantic Ocean end of Duval Street there is a mix of early Key West Victorian mansions and bungalows dotting the neighborhood.
 Art galleries, boutiques, inns and bodegas line the wide sidewalks.
 Although this end of Duval is more residential and less filled with tourists, the sidewalks still bustle with activity.

 One block west of the southern terminus of Duval Street is the buoy marker for the southernmost point in the United States; it is close to the Southernmost House, a Victorian mansion built in 1896.
 A favorite of both Harry S. Truman and author Ernest Hemingway, the building was restored to its formal beauty and opulence with a $3 million renovation in 1996.

 Duval Street well represents the cultural influence of Key West’s proximity and cultural ties to Cuba.
 Many Cubans immigrated to the area beginning in the late 1860s.
 At one time, the many cigar stores on Duval gave the city the moniker "Cigar City USA."
 There are many pleasant outdoor cafes to enjoy another Cubano influenced product, "Cuban Coffee", which is espresso made from roasted Cuban Coffee beans with a heavy dose of sugar.
+There is the San Carlos Institute.
+The San Carlos Institute was established on November 11, 1871 by members of the Cuban exile community who had taken refuge in Key West during the Ten Years' War (1868-1878).
+The effort was spearheaded by two prominent leaders of the exile community, Juan María Reyes and José Dolores Poyo, with the goal of creating a Cuban heritage and community center that would serve as host to cultural events, political meetings, and educational endeavors.